CESM-ESPWG/ESP-Lab/README.md

 ESP Lab also enables statistics calculations through functions providing tools to perform linear detrending along a particular axis, determine skill metrics based on model and observation DataArrays, and generate a distribution of skill scores using a smaller ensemble member size.

 ## Installation
-ESP_Lab will soon be able to be installed from PyPI with pip:
+ESP_Lab can be installed from PyPI with pip:

 ```bash
 python -m pip install esp-lab